 Another option is to change the beneficiary to another child or qualifying family member to keep the account going and avoid (or at least delay) taking non-qualified withdrawals if your daughter’s education doesn’t require those funds.
 Your particular fund may have additional provisions, so be sure to check with the fund manager.

-You can learn more about 529 college savings plans at Saving For College.
+Anyone can learn more about 529 college savings plans at Saving For College.